pdxiv/fosfor/README.md

 ### m: Modify order (not yet implemented!)

-The combination of userId, userReference, orderBookId, side and price fields are used when a user wants to modify or delete an order that has been placed.
+The combination of `userId`, `userReference`, `orderBookId`, `side` and `price` fields are used when a user wants to modify or delete an order that has been placed.
 It's up to the user to keep track of these fields.
 The user will need to specify a value for volume and timeToLive, but a negative value will keep the old value.
-A value of 0 in either volume or timeToLive will delete the order from the order book.
+A value of 0 in either `volume` or `timeToLive` will delete the order from the order book.
 The price of an order can not be modified.
 A deleted order can not be modified further.

 | Field name    | Data type             | Description                                        |
 |---------------|-----------------------|----------------------------------------------------|